jrinconada/sudoku/README.md

     return False # No possible number was able to fill this space, so we need to go back to the previous step (backtracking)
 ```

+### Variations
+After a sudoku is created around 5 millions other can be generated applying variations like:
+- Swaping numbers
+- Swaping rows or columns (equivalent to flipping / mirroring)
+- Rolling the grid (rotation of 90, 180 or 270 degress)

 ## Solver
 Trying the numbers from *1* to *9* to fill the grid following *sudoku* rules using a **backtracking** and **recursion**.